 Lost a screw?
 Sit on your favourite frames?
 Swing by the store whenever you want or get in touch, we’ll do our best to find a solution.

 Honestly, we couldn’t tell you.
 There’s thousands upon thousands of frames in our stock.
 What you see in the store is only what we’ve been working on over the last few weeks, so we can demonstrate the scope of all of the eras, regions and creators that we’re fond of.
 Have a browse and let us know what you like (or don’t!) then we come up with a sharp selection of frames that suit you best – those that match your needs and style.

-But if you couldn’t possibly wait any longer, give our GLASSES section a look for inspiration.
+But if you couldn’t possibly wait any longer, there is a small reflection of Bidules in our GLASSES section